Mahsud Waziri blockade

-The Mahsud Waziri blockade was a British campaign against the Mahsud in the British Raj.
+The Mahsud Waziri blockade was a campaign against the Mahsud in British India.
 It began with a passive blockade on 1 December 1900.
 The British forces were commanded by Major General Charles Egerton.
 The "most intense" period of fighting began on 23 November 1901.
-Mobile columns concentrated at Datta Khel, Jandola, Sarwakai and Wana raided Mahsud territory every several weeks, seizing lifestock, taking Mahsud members captive and inflicting heavy casualties.
+Mobile columns concentrated at Datta Khel, Jandola, Sarwakai and Wana raided Mahsud territory every several weeks, seizing livestock, taking Mahsud members captive and inflicting heavy casualties.
 The Mahsud finally surrendered on 10 March 1902.